MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-install-config-tools.md

 ### Install the finance and operations extension

 > [!NOTE]
-> This is required only if the Visual Studio output pane indicates it is.
+> This is only required when the Visual Studio output pane indicates it is.

 Using Windows File Explorer, from the folder specified below, open the `Microsoft.Dynamics.Framework.Tools.Installer.vsix` file to install the extension.